-This collection contains records for Honors in the Major theses completed at UCF.
+This collection contains records for Honors theses completed at UCF.
 Links to electronic versions are included when available.
-If your Honors thesis is only in print, you can help us make it available online for use by researchers around the world by following the instructions on the distribution consent form here.
+If your Honors thesis is only in print, you can help us make it available online for use by researchers around the world by downloading and filling out the distribution consent form here.

-For additional assistance locating an HIM thesis, please contact the Digital Collections Project Coordinator, Kerri Bottorff
+For additional assistance locating an HUT or HIM thesis, please contact the Digital Collections Project Coordinator, Kerri Bottorff

 Current students: a guide to uploading your completed thesis is available for download here.

 Relationship between Forensic Exposure and Forensic Knowledge, Giovanna M. Alves

 An Analysis of Obstacles to Peace Between Iran and Israel, Emily M. Aspinwall

 The American Dream and the Filipino College Student, Angelo Gabriel G. Baldado

 Autologous Skin Cell Spray-Transplantation as an Innovative Alternative to Autologous Split- Thickness Skin Grafts for Deep Partial Thickness Burn Wounds: An Integrative Literature Review, Alexandria M. Beaudet

 Autologous Skin Cell Spray-Transplantation as an Innovative Alternative to Autologous Split-Thickness Skin Grafts for Deep Partial Thickness Burn Wounds: An Integrative Literature Review, Alexandria M. Beaudet

 The Role of Cues and Kinematics on Social Event Perception, Estefania Berrios